 Use tools like Google Analytics to check how much of your overall site traffic is coming from mobile devices.

 Knowing more about your audience and their preferences helps you to provide your visitors with a seamless browsing experience.

-Plus, having a mobile-friendly website makes it easier for you to make use of mobile-specific marketing strategies, like push notifications or text messages in retaining visitors on your site for longer.
+Plus, having a mobile-friendly website design makes it easier for you to make use of mobile-specific marketing strategies, like push notifications or text messages in retaining visitors on your site for longer.

 6. Fast load times

 If you’ve ever visited a slow-loading website, you are most likely familiar with the feeling of frustration that comes with it.

 The truth is that 40% of visitors would rather leave a page than wait for it to load for longer than 3 seconds.
 So, an unresponsive and slow website means loss of revenue.

 Luckily, there are precautions you can take to prevent that from happening to your site.

 Picking an optimized, fast website template, compressing images, fixing any broken links – that’s just some of the few actions you can take.

 Tip 💁 – Partnering up with a reliable web hosting provider or a website builder can also be a good way to tackle any speed issues.
 Check that they are offering high loading speeds and you know your website will be in good hands.